CarletonComputerScienceSociety/ccss-docs/docs/governance/officers/Officer-of-Society-Outreach.md

 ## Responsibilities

 Ensures that CCSS social media accounts are managed and updated frequently.
-Promotes CCSS endeavours to the Society membership in a maximally reaching format.
+Promotes CCSS endeavours to the Society membership.
 Promotions include CCSS Events, tech services such as the website and forum, and workshops.

 Maintains a method through which members of the Society may show interest in getting involved in Society endeavours.